Glynis Bradfield

 Current Research or Professional Activities

-Exploratory research on the impact of appreciative and pro-active advising strategies on post-traditional and at-risk student achievement and persistence.
+Exploratory research on the impact of appreciative and pro-active advising strategies on adultand at-risk student achievement and persistence.

-Action research on best practices in undergraduate distance degree student services.
+Action research on best practices in non-traditional or adult degree completion and online student services.

 Consulting in child and youth Sabbath School curriculum development.